sapcc/limes/docs/operators/config.md

 Sometimes Tempest creates resource classes or flavors that Limes recognizes as requiring a separate instance quota, which may not be desired.
-To control which flavors get a separate instance quota, give the `params.separate_instance_quotas.flavor_name_pattern` option as shown above.
-Only flavors with a name matching that regex will be considered.
+To control which flavors get a separate instance quota, give the `params.separate_instance_quotas.flavor_name_selection` option as shown above.
+Only flavors with a name matching one of the `name_pattern` regexes will be considered.
+If all flavors shall be matched, give an empty `name_pattern`.
+The `category` setting controls which category the respective resources will be grouped into within the `compute` service.

 On some Nova installations, some flavors can have multiple names, either as permanent aliases or temporarily while moving to a new flavor naming scheme.
 The `params.separate_instance_quotas.flavor_aliases` option configures Limes to